radioarcane/radio-arcane.com/_posts/playlists/radio-arcane-2019-11-02.md

         song: In The Wake of Life
       - artist: Revolting Cocks
         song: You Often Forget (Malignant)
-      - artist: Mark E. Moon
+      - artist: Mark E Moon
         song: Into The Arms of Entropy
       - artist: Lovataraxx
         song: Craving